-In considering comprehensive social security reform, it is important to factor in the requirements for social support within the just transition.
+In considering comprehensive social security reform, it is important to factor in the requirements for social support within the climate transition.
 Security of those affected by the transition will be significantly enhanced by basic income support and mandatory retirement and disability provision provided through a national social security fund.
 Workers and communities in affected sectors and regions should be eligible for income support, regardless of their income or assets.
 Such sectoral and regional measures could form an initial step towards a comprehensive social protection floor.

 Providing comprehensive social security nets for displaced workers and communities will ensure they have adequate resources to survive while they develop a new livelihood (per the mechanisms outlined in section 5.1).
 Social protection measures (e.g., social grants, unemployment insurance, stipends for formal education or apprenticeships) must be targeted at and reach vulnerable groups, particularly women and young people, and be integrated with education, training, and active labour market policies.
-The social support should include mechanisms that promote entrepreneurship and self-employment, where possible, complemented by social protection funds for a specified period that reduce water availability and food security.
-As set out in the National Climate Change Adaptation Strategy (DFFE 2019), activities to enhance the resilience of vulnerable individuals and communities to reduce impacts of climate-induced shocks will include:
+The social support should include mechanisms that promote entrepreneurship and self-employment, where possible, complemented by social protection funds for a specified period